We welcome visitors with disabilities, their carers, family members and friends to the RA.

-All our access events include a social component, which we hope creates a welcoming, informal environment, encouraging conversation and interaction.
+All our accessible events include a social component, which we hope creates a welcoming, informal environment, encouraging conversation and interaction.

-See all our events for access audiences, or explore below to find out about our programmes for different audiences.
+See all our upcoming events for disabled audiences, or explore below to find out about our range of accessible programmes.

 InMotion at the RA

 Welcoming visitors with limited mobility